UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Justification
 ^^^^^^^^^^^^^

 Regardless of the number, the value has the same semantic relationship to the object as it did in MODS.
+When more than one :code:`abstract` value is present, these values will be kept as separate strings associated with `dcterms:abstract`.
+This separation is desired because often the separate :code:`abstract` values contain information structured differently from one another or information that comes from different sources (one abstract may be transcribed from the source while another is supplied by the cataloger).

 XPath
 ^^^^^